libnifalcon/libnifalcon/README.txt

 OSX
 ---

-- libftdi is recommended for OS X, for stability reasons.
-- If you must use ftd2xx: OS X seems to block on writes after a very short period of time.
+- If you use ftd2xx: OS X seems to block on writes after a very short period of time.
 This does not happen with libftdi.
 Stopping and restarting the program seems to clear up the issue.
-I have no idea what the problem is here, nor do I plan on trying to debug it since libftdi works fine.
+I have no idea what the problem is here.
 - libnifalcon has been known to close the falcon incorrectly, at which point the USB cable must be unplugged and replugged for the falcon to start working again.
 If things tend to freeze up during initlization, this is probably the case.